-- Full details of each stage of the allegations process will be recorded in writing by the Case Manager. - Where an allegation has been found to be malicious, i.e. the allegation is disproved and there has been a deliberate attempt to deceive, all details and records will be removed from the person's personnel file. - For allegations found to be substantiated, false, unfounded or unsubstantiated, details of the allegation and the investigation process, including the outcome, will be kept as per the Disciplinary policy, but usually separately and confidentially to the person's personnel file, with a copy also provided to the person concerned. - Records will be retained for a period of 10 years from the date of the allegation, or until the accused has reached pension age (if this is sooner)
+- Full details of each stage of the allegations process will be recorded in writing by the Case Manager.
+The safeguarding concern chronology pro forma below can be used for this purpose, as required. - Where an allegation has been found to be malicious, i.e. the allegation is disproved and there has been a deliberate attempt to deceive, all details and records will be removed from the person's personnel file. - For allegations found to be substantiated, false, unfounded or unsubstantiated, details of the allegation and the investigation process, including the outcome, will be kept as per the Disciplinary policy, but usually separately and confidentially to the person's personnel file, with a copy also provided to the person concerned.

+• Records will be retained for a period of 10 years from the date of the allegation, or until the accused has reached pension age (if this is sooner)